 - Candlelit vigils were held across the country, including London, Sussex, Devon, Suffolk and Berkshire.

 - There was plenty of coverage in the media and a huge campaign on Social Media!

 Our thanks also go out to all those who have been involved in, planning and attending events across the country, and for those who organised and stood vigil to remember all those affected by Hate.
 You can see photos of the service can be found on our Galleries page.

-So, let’s get ready for National Hate Crime Awareness Week 2016 and make it one of the most successful ever!
+So, let’s get ready for National Hate Crime Awareness Week 2020 and make it one of the most successful ever!